 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 Kayaks are an increasingly popular way to enjoy the water.
 Whether it’s sit-in or sit-on, kayaks allow you to explore the wilderness and get back to nature.
-But unlike a motorboat or canoe, you can’t just put your dog in the boat and go.
-Does that mean you can’t take your dog out on the water?
-Of course not.
-With some patient training and simple acclimatization, your dog can learn to love the kayak and be a safe passenger.
+But can you kayak with your dog safely?
+Yes.
+With some patient training and simple acclimatization, your dog can learn to love the kayak and be a safe passenger out on the water.

-You can also work with your dog on other wobbly surfaces.
+You can also work with your dog on other wobbly surfaces by teaching and reinforcing basic commands.
 According to Mairs, “Developing the skill of self-control with the challenge of movement is very important.
 Having your dog sustain a sit, lie down, or stand position on something that is unstable will build their confidence for motion in the kayak.”

 Teaching Your Dog Where to Stay on the Kayak

 Your dog needs a place to stay on the kayak while you’re on the water.
 Mairs says the size of the dog and the type of kayak will be a factor in where you place your pet.
 A sit-on kayak will allow for more space and most dogs will lie down when they relax.
 While training, reward your dog when they’re in the chosen position to reinforce that location.

 Although it would be great if your dog stayed still as long as you paddle, the reality is often quite different.
 Your dog may move around or shift positions.
 To make the dog kayak experience as comfortable and safe as possible, add padding and nonslip material for safe footing.
 Mairs uses yoga mats for the areas her dogs are drawn to and marine traction tape along the edges for safer entries and exits.